AvaPrime/EcoMate/ecomate-ai/README.md

 ### Purpose and Objectives

-EcoMate AI is an intelligent automation platform designed to streamline environmental technology research, supplier management, and compliance monitoring.
+EcoMate AI is an intelligent automation platform designed to streamline environmental technology research, supplier management, compliance monitoring, and business operations.
 The system provides:

 - **Automated Research**: Web crawling and data extraction for environmental technology suppliers and products with intelligent content parsing
 - **Price Monitoring**: Continuous tracking of product prices with deviation alerts, automated reporting, and GitHub integration
 - **Vendor-Specific Parsing**: Specialized parsers for pump and UV reactor specifications with intelligent fallback to LLM processing
+- **Proposal & Computation**: Automated generation of technical proposals and cost calculations for environmental systems
+- **E-commerce Integration**: Seamless catalog synchronization with Shopify, WooCommerce, and Medusa platforms
+- **Maintenance Scheduling**: Predictive maintenance planning and automated scheduling for environmental equipment
-- **Compliance Management**: Automated spec drafting and compliance checks for environmental systems
+- **Compliance Management**: Automated spec drafting and compliance checks for environmental systems with regulatory rule validation
+- **Telemetry & Alerts**: Real-time system monitoring with intelligent alerting and digital twin lite functionality
 - **Documentation Automation**: Automated PR creation and documentation updates with version control integration
 - **Workflow Orchestration**: Reliable, fault-tolerant execution of complex business processes using Temporal